List of Green Lanterns

-Published by DC Comics, the Green Lantern Corps has at least 7200 members, two per sector (originally 3600 members, one per sector), in addition to assorted other members who fulfil roles other than patrolling.
-Although seven characters—Alan Scott, Hal Jordan, Guy Gardner, John Stewart, Kyle Rayner, Simon Baz, and Jessica Cruz—are primarily associated with the name, a number of other members of the Corps have appeared in the DC comics.
+The Green Lantern Corps, a fictional organization appearing in comics published by DC, consists of a membership of at least 7200 members, with two assigned per sector (originally 3600 members, one per sector).
+Additionally, there are assorted other members who fulfill roles other than patrolling.
+While the characters Alan Scott, Hal Jordan, Guy Gardner, John Stewart, Kyle Rayner, Simon Baz, and Jessica Cruz are primarily associated with the name, numerous other members of the Corps have appeared in DC Comics.

 Eponymous Green Lanterns

 These eight characters are most closely associated with the name "Green Lantern" and have been the title characters of Green Lantern comics.

 Alan Scott

 Alan Scott was the original Green Lantern character created in the Golden Age of Comic Books.
-Alan created the mantle and identity of Green Lantern by himself and is not associated with the Green Lantern Corps, since his power ring was de-authorized by the Guardians even before his obtaining it.
-Prior to the Crisis, Scott's ring ran on magic, and not the Central Power Battery of Oa.
-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Alan Scott is the modern-day Green Lantern for Earth 2.
+Alan created the mantle and identity of Green Lantern by himself and is not associated with the Green Lantern Corps, since his power ring was de-authorized by the Guardians before he even obtained it.
+Prior to the Crisis, Scott's ring ran on magic and not the Central Power Battery of Oa.
+In The New 52, Alan Scott is the modern-day Green Lantern for Earth 2.